 A typical loam soil contains high organic matter is known as humus

-A typical uninstall contains high plant nutrient hence it is the best soil for the cultivation of crops like maize, rice, cowpea, tomatoes, okra, millet and pepper. tomatoes okra millet and pepper
+A good long is soil does not support erosion or waterlogging.
+A typical uninstall contains high plant nutrients hence it is the best soil for the cultivation of crops like maize, rice, cowpea, tomatoes, okra, millet and pepper. tomatoes okra millet and pepper

 about to discuss or to find out please use our comment box below and we\’ll get back to you as soon as possible

-What is loamy soil and its properties
+What is loamy soil and its properties?

 Loam soil is a mixture of sand and clay particles with high proportion of organic matter.
 Loamy soil is more fertile than either clay or sandy soil